strongloop/strongloop-buildpacks/README.md

-### StrongLoop Suite Buildpack for Heroku
+### StrongLoop Buildpack for Heroku

-StrongLoop Suite includes LoopBack, an open source mobile framework for creating RESTful, JSON, and other APIs.
+StrongLoop includes LoopBack, an open source mobile framework for creating RESTful, JSON, and other APIs.
 LoopBack ships with a mobile SDK and can be easily extended via community npm modules.

-Also included in StrongLoop Suite is StrongOps, an operational console specifically for Node.js applications.
+Also included in StrongLoop is StrongOps, an operational console specifically for Node.js applications.
 StrongOps provides deep performance monitoring including CPU profiling, EventLoop stats, and more.

 Follow the steps in <a href="http://docs.strongloop.com/display/SLC/Getting+started+with+StrongLoop+Controller">Getting started</a> to install Node and the StrongLoop command-line tool, then create a StrongLoop application on your local system.
 Then follow the steps below to deploy the app to Heroku.